adamllryan/notes/CSE3521 - AI Survey/16_nonlinear_model_parameter_estimation.md

 No longer guaranteed to have linear behavior or a single solution.
 This is our main problem.
+# Nonlinear Parameter Estimation
+This is a similar idea to linear parameter estimation.
+However, it behaves in a different way.
+Unlike linear parameter estimation, nonlinear parameter estimation:
+- has parameters that don't act linearly
+- has a squared-error function that is no longer quadratic or parabolic (it may not have a single minima)
+- often does not have one single closed-form solution (we may need numerical approximation)

 # Local Linear Error
 We use a taylor series to estimate our local linear error.
 After the whole pipeline, results are outputted into a Jacobian Matrix.
 We can minimize the error by